Elise Kutscherra de Nyss: Biography

 In 1914 Kutscherra performed at the Metropolitan Opera in New York City and announced that she would move her school to the United States because of World War I. In 1915, while on tour in the United States, she learned from her daughter that her husband was killed during service in the Belgian army.
 Kutscherra established a school in New York and in 1920 signed a declaration of intention for United States citizenship.
 On that document she reports that her husband was alive and living in Belgium.

 The application for United States citizenship did not materialize.
 Some years later Kutscherra established residence in Brasil and performed in Buenos Aires.
 In 1927 Kutscherra returned to Europe.
-A death certificate in Paris shows that Maximilien Gustave Eduard Denys, husband of Elise Marguerite Anna Kutscherra, passed away on 4 May 1929.
+A death certificate in Paris shows that Maximilien Gustave Eduard Denys, husband of Elise Marguerite Anna Kutscherra, died on 4 May 1929.

 Kutscherra then returned to Berlin and later moved to Vienna where she died.